The Polar Express (film): Plot

-The train arrives at the North Pole, where the Conductor announces that one of the children will be chosen to receive the first gift of Christmas from Santa himself.
-While trying to convince Billy to join in the festivities, the boy and the girl accidentally uncouple the observation car from the train, causing it to roll along a track into Santa's workshop, where Billy finds a present addressed to him.
+The train arrives at the North Pole on schedule, where the Conductor announces that one of the children will be chosen to receive the first gift of Christmas from Santa.
+While trying to convince Billy to join in the festivities, the boy and girl accidentally unhitch the observation car from the train, causing it to roll along a track into Santa's workshop, where Billy finds a present addressed to him.
 They are dumped into Santa's sack, where they also find the know-it-all boy.
-After the sack is loaded onto Santa's sleigh, the elves escort them out.
+After it is loaded onto Santa's sleigh, the elves escort them out.

-The Conductor, children, and elves assemble outside with a large Christmas tree, moments before Santa arrives.
-During the celebration, a bell flies loose from the galloping reindeer's reins; the boy initially cannot hear it ring, until he finds it within himself to believe.
-Santa lets him keep the bell as the first gift of Christmas.
+The Conductor, the children, and elves assemble with a large Christmas tree at the center of the city, moments before Santa arrives.
+During the celebration, a bell comes loose from the galloping reindeer's reins and lands at the boy's feet; he cannot hear it ring until he wills himself to believe.
+Santa lets him keep it as the first gift of Christmas.
 Santa departs, wishing everyone a Merry Christmas.
-The children board the train to return home, and the boy discovers that he lost the bell through a hole in his pocket.
-The Conductor personally wishes the boy a Merry Christmas.
+The children board the train to return home as the elves re-hitch the observation car, and the boy discovers that he lost the bell through a hole in his robe pocket.
+The train takes the children home, and the Conductor personally wishes the boy a Merry Christmas.

 On Christmas morning, the boy finds a present containing his lost bell with a note from Santa.
-He and his younger sister joyfully ring the bell, but their parents cannot hear it due to their disbelief in Santa.
-The boy recalls his friends, and sister eventually falling deaf to the bell as their belief faded over the years.
-Although he is now an adult, the bell still rings for him, as it does "for all who truly believe".
+He and his younger sister, Sarah, joyfully ring it, but their parents can't hear it due to their disbelief in Santa.
+The boy (as an adult) recalls that event though his friends and Sarah eventually fell deaf to the bell as time went on, it still rings for him, as it does "for all who truly believe".

-Voice cast

-The film marks the last performance of Michael Jeter, who died the year before the film's release, and it is dedicated to his memory.
+Cast